Assessments

 administers homestead exemptions, property transfers, parcel map maintenance and The CCAO

-serves as the clerk for the Board of Review and The Mercer County Farmland Committee Chairperson.
+the Board of Review and The Mercer County Farmland Committee Chairperson.

 It is the function of the County Assessment Office to monitor and direct the countywide valuation of real